 Frequently Asked Questions and other useful informationn

 Is the Vinland Music Camp open to adults as well as children?
-Our Camp is open to all ages, 4 years and up.
-The number of participants is usually equally divided between children and adults of all ages.
+Our Camp is open to all ages.
+The participants are usually divided between children and adults of all ages.
 Many adults attend on their own or with their spouse, children or grandchildren.
 It’s been our experience that everyone enjoys this mixing of age groups.

 Do participants need to have some knowledge or experience in playing an instrument prior to attending?
-The Vinland Music Camp is for beginners as well as seasoned players – most workshops are divided into two or three levels, from beginner to advanced.
+The Vinland Music Camp is for beginners as well as seasoned players – most workshops have two or three levels, from beginner to advanced.
 We encourage students to try a new instrument (or dance, songwriting, storytelling, etc.) in addition to their main one.

-How many workshops should I take?
-Although there is no limit on the number workshops you can take, most people find 4-5 is plenty as you will need time for practise and recreation.
-Most workshops are 45 minutes long and continue at the same time every day (Monday-Friday).
-Some workshops (e.g. Kitchen Music ) are for one period only.
+How many classes should I take?
+Although there is no limit on the number classes you can take, most people find that 4-5 selections are plenty as you will need time for practice and recreation.
+Most classes are 45 minutes long and continue at the same time every day (Monday-Friday).
+Some workshops are for one or two periods only.
 Participants can change or add their selections throughout the week.

 Can I take private lessons at camp?
 Private lessons may be arranged with instructors, time permitting, according to their schedule.

 I would like to study harp – will I need to rent one?
 Harp instructor Gayle Tapper will have 2-3 harps at the camp which can be used in class.
 Students wishing to practise outside of class time can do so by making arrangements with Gayle to use one of these harps at convenient times.
 Please check with her if you plan to register for harp workshops and are unable to bring your instrument.